ParthDesai/parthdesai.github.io/_posts/2015-08-30-go-generic-functions.md

 Word of Caution
 ---------------
-Like anything, there are certain disadvantages of using generic functions:
+There are certain disadvantages of using generic functions:

 * **They are very very slow:** Generic functions are quite slow.
 For example `map` function in previous example, is almost 100x time slower than its static counterpart.